nickioann/SideFetch/README.md

-A simple repository of non-distro fastfetch logos I and only I make List of logos i'd like to may or may not make: wireguard fortinet speedtest
+A simple repository of non-distro fastfetch logos I and only I make.

+List of logos i'd like to may or may not make:
+- wireguard
+- fortinet
+- speedtest
-Windows WSL
+- Windows WSL
-tplink
+- tplink